Frequently asked questions

 Please note that the above is a summary of our priority bands.
 More information about the criteria for each band can be found in our Allocation Policy.

-Priority awards will be reviewed regularly and may be reduced if you refuse offers of suitable housing that meet your needs.
+Priority bands will be reviewed regularly and may be downgraded if applicants refuse offers of suitable housing that would meet their needs.

 Check out our handy guide which tells you everything you need to know about managing your account on Find My Home.